 They have increased the speed and improved the menu but they have reduced the storage space.
 I guess they feel that this unit will be used for streaming content more than storing extra media and if you are part of the Apple ecosystem they also make sharing and storing on other Apple device like iMac or iPad easy to do.
 Eliminating the need to store a large amount of media on the Apple TV.

 The hard drive space is still pretty impressive compared to many other streaming devices on the market.
 They have two sizes 32 GB and for about $100 more the 64 GB.
 Processing power and specs are the same in every other way.

-Apple has loosened up a little and allows more third party apps so the program selection is improving but like Amazon and Amazon Fire TVs, Apple is using this as a platform to sell their own products.
+Apple has loosened up a little and allows more third-party apps so the program selection is improving but like Amazon and Amazon Fire TVs, Apple is using this as a platform to sell their own products.
 It does lean heavily into purchasing Apple products and streaming content.
 All purchase go through iTunes.
 Also, the three-click philosophy works with getting you back to an Apple's purchase screen.
 They seemed to have perfected it to do it in one.

 Overall the Apple TV still is a fair price if you consider the storage space of 32 GB or 64 GB.
 The movie and gaming apps are limited compared to many other competitors.
-If you don’t want to be part of Apple ecosystem then look at other streaming media players on the market.
+If you don’t want to be part of the Apple ecosystem then look at other streaming media players on the market.

 The best Android option is the Roku unlike Amazon or Apple there is no pressure or constant presence to purchase their products.
 They just want to provide customers with as many available online services at a reasonable price.